tamasmocsanyi/project1/README.md

 ## Contributing

-Feel free to contribute to the project by opening issues or submitting pull requests.
+Feel free to contribute to the project.